Ibranista/ibranista.github.io/README.md

 ### Prerequisites

-should know html and css.
-should have a previous knowlege on how linters work.
+should know html,css and javascript. should have a previous knowlege on how linters work.
 To learn about linters visit (https://github.com/microverseinc/linters-config)

 ## Authors